 The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
 In the Policies window, select the active policy. - 4.
-From the Enrollment Settings section, select one or both of the following options:
+From the Enrollment / Registration Settings section, select one or both of the following options:

-Option Description Allow a user to re-enroll their Nymi Band Users with an active Nymi Band can re-enroll their active Nymi Band without the need for an CWP Administrator to first disassociate the Nymi Band.
-Users can also enroll to a Nymi Band that is not associated with another user.
-Allow a user to re-enroll any active Nymi Band User with an active Nymi Band can re-enroll to any Nymi Band with the exception of an HID SEOS-enabled Nymi Bands that are associated to another user in NES.
-When a user re-enrolls to a non-SEOS-enabled Nymi Band that is associated with another user, the process removes the association with its previous user in NES.
-A user cannot re-enroll to a SEOS-enabled Nymi Band that is associated with a user, until a CWP Administrator disconnects the from the current user.
+Option Description Allow a user to re-enroll / re-register their Nymi Band Users with an active Nymi Band can re-enroll and re-register their active Nymi Band without the need for an CWP Administrator to first disassociate the Nymi Band.
+Users can also enroll and register to a Nymi Band that is not associated with another user.
+Allow a user to re-enroll any active Nymi Band User with an active Nymi Band can re-enroll and re-register to any Nymi Band with the exception of an HID SEOS-enabled Nymi Bands that are associated to another user in NES.
+When a user re-enrolls or re-registers to a non- SEOS-enabled Nymi Band that is associated with another user, the process removes the association with its previous user in NES.
+A user cannot re-enroll or re-register to a SEOS- enabled Nymi Band that is associated with a user, until a CWP Administrator disconnects the from the current user.

-The Allow a user to re-enroll any active Nymi Band option only appears after you enable the Allow a user to re-enroll their Nymi Band option.
+The Allow a user to re-enroll / re-register any active Nymi Band option only appears after you enable the Allow a user to re-enroll /re-register their Nymi Band option.

-Reverting the Self Re-Enrollment Configuration
+Reverting the Self Re-Enrollment or Self Re-Registration Configuration

-Perform the following actions to modify the configuration of a policy to disallow users from performing self re-enrollments.
+Perform the following actions to modify the configuration of a policy to disallow users from performing self-service re-enrollments and self-service re-registrations.